Show All Answers

 If the vehicle is within city limits, report the abandoned vehicle to the City of Gig Harbor Police Department at 253-851-2236.
 If the vehicle is on Highway 16, contact the Washington State Patrol or Pierce County Sheriff.

-City residents can call 253-851-2236, extension 1 to report the graffiti.
+City residents can call 253-851-2236, extension 1 to report the graffiti on private property.
 Call an officer for pictures and a report.
 Graffiti removal is the property owner's responsibility.
 Note: if an arrest is made the property owner may request restitution from the courts.

 If you cannot locate the owner, contact your local Police or Sheriff's office for assistance to identify the registered owner.